yennetiuday/book-manager-api/README.md

 - You can run the unit tests in IntelliJ, or you can go to your terminal and inside the root of this directory, run:

 `mvn test`

+### Tasks

+Here are some tasks for you to work on:

+📘 Task 1: Implement the following User Story with tests.

+`User Story: As a user, I want to use the Book Manager API to delete a book using its ID`

+📘 Extension Task: Oh no! 😭 We've only covered the happy paths in the solution, can you figure out a way to add in exception handling to the project?

+- Clue 1: What if someone wants to add a book with an ID for a book that already exists?
+How do we handle this gracefully?

+- Clue 2: What if someone wants to find a book by an ID that doesn't yet exist?
+  How can we improve the API by handling errors gracefully and show a helpful message to the client?